 Staff must always consider their own safety and that of others in deciding how to act in such situations.
 Staff should also consider calling for assistance before intervening if they have reason to believe that they would be at risk of injury if intervening alone.
 The school should consider a pre-determined alerting procedure.
-There are alarms in every classroom that link to a central point in the admin office.
+This procedure can be used for many issues not just the need for physical intervention.
+A simple book alerting system, where the school have previously identified a book in each classroom, which can be given to a pupil to pass on to another member of staff, is one method.
+This then serves to alert that member of staff to come to the class base as a matter of urgency.
+This method has worked well in many schools.